 Why Federal Student Loans Don’t Expire

-If you’re wondering “when does my student loan expire?” the answer, for federal loans, is never.
-That’s right — there’s no statute of limitations for collections on federal student loans.
-This means that if you stop making payments, your lender or a debt collector can sue you to force repayment regardless of how long ago you last made a payment.
+The answer to that question is “never” when it comes to federal loans.
+There’s no statute of limitations for collections on federal student loans.
+This means that if you stop making payments, your loan servicer or a debt collector can sue you to force repayment, regardless of how long it’s been since you last made a payment.

 So what happens if you do stop paying your federal student loans altogether?
 First, your total balance will continue to increase.
-Whether or not you’re making any payments, interest will accrue, which means that every month your lender will add your new interest fees to your underlying loan.
+Whether or not you’re making any payments, interest will accrue, which means that every month your lender will add your new interest fees to your principal loan balance.

 Additionally, the federal government may decide to withhold your tax refund or even garnish wages directly from your paycheck.
 Your loan holder can also sue you to force you to pay up.